gmnr/gmnr.github.io/content/writing/first-post.md

 ## First steps

 Here it is...
-This is my second blog post, ever.
+This is my second blog post, ever.<br>
 Why not the first?
 Because this is the second time that I try blogging.

 I'm quite excited to start this journey (again), but I'm left with some doubts;